 Whether or not improving your credit score by 300 points is possible, there are practical uncomplicated steps you can take on a regular basis to make your credit score the best it can be.
 Common sense guidelines include paying off your highest balances first; using a mix of different types of credit, such as car loans and mortgages in addition to credit cards; paying all bills on time; not opening new credit lines but also not closing existing ones; requesting a credit limit increase; and adding accounts that are missing on credit reports but show positive payment history.

 Every Little Bit Helps

 Hundreds of tiny actions can work toward beefing up your credit score.
-Don't neglect disputing even the smallest errors, whether the error is an incorrect credit limit, paid balances that show as unpaid or accounts on your report that don't belong to you.
+Don't neglect to dispute even the smallest errors, whether the error is an incorrect credit limit, paid balances that show as unpaid or accounts on your report that don't belong to you.
 Taken altogether, these steps should generate a steady upward trend in your score, although no one can guarantee a specific point increase.
 You cannot determine how the ultimate score is calculated, so don't be caught up in the goose-chase for points.

 - BananaStock/BananaStock/Getty Images